Midohajhouj/CrunchAuto/README.md

 To generate a wordlist, simply call the script with the necessary arguments.

-python crunch.py -c "abc" -min 3 -max 5 -o wordlist.txt
+python3 crunch.py -c "abc" -min 3 -max 5 -o wordlist.txt

 This will generate a wordlist with words of length 3 to 5 using the characters "abc" and save the output in wordlist.txt.
 Wizard Mode

 You can also use the Wizard Mode, which will guide you through the configuration process interactively.

-python crunch.py -w
+python3 crunch.py -w

 This will prompt you for: